commercelayer/commercelayer-docs-resources/checkout_com_gateways/create.md

 ---
-description: How to create a checkout com gateway via API
+description: How to create a checkout.com gateway via API
 ---

-# Create a checkout com gateway
+# Create a checkout.com gateway

-To <a href="https://docs.commercelayer.io/developers/creating-resources" target="_blank">create</a> a new checkout com gateway, send a `POST` request to the `/api/checkout_com_gateways` endpoint, passing the resource arguments in the request body.
+To <a href="https://docs.commercelayer.io/developers/creating-resources" target="_blank">create</a> a new checkout.com gateway, send a `POST` request to the `/api/checkout_com_gateways` endpoint, passing the resource arguments in the request body.

 ## Request